DanyloM73/UnitConverter/README.md

 # UnitConverter

-### Simple android application for converting some types of units of distance measurement such as meters, centimeters, millimeters and feet
+### Simple Android application for converting some types of units of distance measurement such as meters, centimeters, millimeters and feet

 ## Used technologies and tools